seraogianluca/GIAR/docs/Design.md

 FNC-011 | The `player` user shall be able to add and remove a game from the MyGames list.
 FNC-012 | The `player` user shall be able to add and remove a game from the Wishlist.
 FNC-013 | The `administrator` shall be able to insert, modify and delete games from the system.
-FNC-014 | The `administrator` shall be able to see statistics about the distribution of the games genres grouped by country.
+FNC-014 | The `administrator` shall be able to see statistics about the distribution of the most added games in the MyGames list grouped by country.
 FNC-015 | The `administrator` shall be able to see statistics regarding how many users added a game in the Wishlists or Mygames lists.
 FNC-016 | The user shall be able to see the version of the data updated to his last interaction.